 Returns the duration representation of 1 millisecond, or the milliseconds corresponding to a given timestamp.
-Optionally, you can add a timezone different than your current one.
+Optionally, you can check it in a time zone different than yours.

 How does it work in the search window?

 Select Create column in the search window toolbar, then select the Millisecond operation.

 This operation can be applied with no arguments.
 In this case, you will get the duration representation of 1 millisecond (duration data type, 1).